Cisco-Talos/clamav-documentation/src/faq/faq-misc.md

 # Miscellaneous FAQ

+## I see you have Bugzilla AND GitHub Issues.
+Which one should I use?

+Please use GitHub Issues.
+We're slowly phasing out Bugzilla.
+But please read the Security Policy and do not disclose anything in a ticket that should be kept private or that may represent a vulnerability.

 ## I reported a bug on Bugzilla, but no one can see it.
 What do I do?

 Bugs reported to ClamAV's [Bugzilla ticket tracker](https://bugzilla.clamav.net/) are private by default.
 Our policy is to make tickets public if they are not security-related.
 If you believe your bug report isn't security-related, please ping the ticket requesting that the ticket be made public.
 Chances are high that we simply forgot to remove the tag when the report came in.